Get insider access

 0.0045

 The TV has remarkable PQ EOTF tracking.
 Its near-blacks are raised a bit, but after that, the TV follows the PQ EOTF curve almost perfectly.
 This means that the brightness of HDR content is displayed almost exactly as the content creator intended up until the max brightness of the panel.
-The TV does clip everything above its peak brightness, resulting in a loss of fine detail.
+The TV slightly rolls off with all mastered content to preserve some fine detail in bright highlights.

 6.0